Indian languages

 This is our collection of links to Sioux folktales and traditional stories that can be read online.
 We have indexed our American Indian folktales section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Dakota and Lakota Sioux tribes, the traditional stories of the Assiniboine and other Plains Indian tribes are very similar.
+In particular, though these legends come from the Dakota and Lakota Sioux mythology, the traditional stories of other Plains Indian tribes like the Assiniboine and Omaha are very similar.

 Iktomi (also spelled Unktomi or Inktomi,